treygriffith/joules/README.md

 ---------------------
 (or another AMD module loader)

 The CommonJS Module loading standard (or rather, Node's "interpretation" of the standard) is a more comfortable way to include dependencies, and has tons of traction on the server side.
-From a module perspective, it is by far the largest ecosystem out there, so it only makes sense to make whatever we use in the browser compatible with that.
+From a module perspective, it is by far the largest ecosystem out there, so it makes sense to maximize browser modules with Node-style modules.

 AMD works well for what it's for, which is asynchronous module-loading on the web.
 However the javascript ecosystem is much larger than that, and I think that by limiting use to the browser only, it's limiting its usefulness to developers.

+AMD requires that module developers include a bunch of boilerplate in their projects, which doesn't make sense for maximum compatibility.

-In addition to the clunky syntax it forces on you, it also forces you to have a certain project hierarchy for scripts.
+In addition to the clunky syntax it forces on you, RequireJS in particular also forces you to have a certain project hierarchy for scripts.
 While practical in terms of reducing I/O, I think a module loader should be unopinionated in terms of project structure.

 Why not use Browserify?
 -----------------------

 Browserify is a great project and one of the big inspirations for this project.
 However, one of the things that I think RequireJS got right was the development environment - devs want to be able to rapidly change code and see results.
-Browserify requires a build step, and while a build step is important for a production environment to maximize end-user speed and minimize server load, for development a build step is detrimental.
+Browserify requires a build step, and while a build step is important for a production environment to maximize end-user speed and minimize server load, for development a build step is detrimental to developer speed.

 That said, the work that Browserify has done on translating Node's core modules for the web is excellent, and I hope to incorporate those into this project as well as extend them where possible.